How Homelessness Affects Children in America

 You can help us help the homeless too.
 We accept donations in cash or in kind.
 You can donate through our online facility or drop off food or clothing donations at our office in Pompano Beach.
 Any amount will be a huge help in getting them through this trying time.

-Donate To The Poor Online
+Donate To The Poor & Homeless Of South Florida

-Our Father’s House Soup Kitchen has fed the poor and homeless over 90,000 full and nutritious meals since 1993.
-You can donate to help the poor and homeless through our christian charity online.
-Visit our homepage to find our online donation form.
+Our Father’s House Soup Kitchen has fed the poor and homeless in South Florida over 900,000 hot meals since 1993.
+Our tax deductible non profit organization also accepts and distributes donations such as clothing, toiletries, shoes, bicycles, and more.
+You can donate to help the poor and homeless through our website.

 About The Author

-Judy Ponio is a full time blogger and is devoted to topics about charity, kindness, and Christianity.
-She is part of the Correct Digital, Inc SEO team, which is paid by private donors to provide website digital marketing services to this non-profit organization.
+Correct Digital, Inc is paid by private donors to provide website digital marketing services to this non-profit organization.